hidecode221b/xps-excel-macro/README.md

 Details of advanced function available in the code will be described in the future.

 ###References for database
 Database files are available only in PC at the beamline because the software is only licensed in PC at the beamline.
+You can also purchase the complete packages including databases or advanced functions from the link below.

 - https://sites.google.com/site/xpsdataanalysispackage/